OSEHRA-Sandbox/XINDEX/README.rst

 Fileman Template Pointer Analysis (SMH)
 =======================================
-This is the routine XINDX13, which has the entry points DIBT, DIET, and DIPT, that produce CSV files in ``/tmp/`` called respectively DIBTOUT.csv, DIETOUT.csv, and DIPTOUT.csv.
+This is the routine XINDX13, which has the entry points DIBT, DIET, and DIPT, that produce CSV files called respectively DIBTOUT.csv, DIETOUT.csv, and DIPTOUT.csv.
 Here's some sample output::

   SORT TEMPLATE IEN,SORT TEMPLATE NAME,SOURCE FILE,DESTINATION FILE,DESTINATION FIELD